Charles Gounod: Orchestral and chamber music

 The two symphonies, in D major and E-flat major, cannot be precisely dated.
 The first was completed at some time before 1855 and the second by 1856.
-Like many other composers of the mid-19th-century Gounod found Beethoven's shadow daunting when contemplating the composition of a symphony, and there was even a feeling among the French musical public that composers could write operas or symphonies but not both.Fifield, p.
-8 The influence of Beethoven is apparent in Gounod's two symphonies, and the musical scholar Roger Nichols and the composer's biographer Gérard Condé also find a debt to Mendelssohn's Italian Symphony in the slow movement of the First.
+Like many other composers of the mid-19th-century Gounod found Beethoven's shadow daunting when contemplating the composition of a symphony, and there was even a feeling among the French musical public that composers could write operas or symphonies but not both.
+The influence of Beethoven is apparent in Gounod's two symphonies, and the musical scholar Roger Nichols and the composer's biographer Gérard Condé also find a debt to Mendelssohn's Italian Symphony in the slow movement of the First.
 Gounod's sometime pupil Bizet took the First as his model for his own Symphony in C (1855).
 Late in life Gounod started but did not complete a Third Symphony.
 A complete slow movement and much of a first movement survive.
 Other orchestral works include the "Funeral March of a Marionette" (1879), an orchestration of an 1872 solo piano piece.

 The Petite Symphonie (1885), written for nine wind instruments, follows the classical, four-movement pattern, with a slow introduction to the sonata form first movement.
 The commentator Diether Stepphun refers to its "cheerfully contemplative and gallant wit, with all the experience of human and musical maturity".
 Gounod's Ave Maria gained considerable popularity.
 It consists of a descant superimposed over a version of the first prelude of Bach's The Well-Tempered Clavier.
 In its original form it is for violin with piano; the words of the Hail Mary were added to the melody later.